Chart Color Schemes

 Health performance in Johnstone is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Johnstone faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-Private health cover is extremely low at approximately 46% of the total population (~3,818 people), compared to the national average of 55.3%.
+Johnstone faces significant health challenges with common health conditions somewhat prevalent across both younger and older age cohorts.
+The rate of private health cover is extremely low at approximately 46% of the total population (~3,822 people), compared to the national average of 55.3%.

-The most common medical conditions are arthritis and mental health issues, impacting 10.3 and 6.7% of residents respectively.
-67.7% of residents declare themselves completely clear of medical ailments, compared to 68.1% across Rest of Qld.
-The area has 23.5% of residents aged 65 and over (1,938 people).
-Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 10.3% and 6.7% of residents respectively.
+Meanwhile, 67.7% of residents declare themselves completely clear of medical ailments, compared to 68.1% across the rest of Queensland.
+The area has 23.5% of residents aged 65 and over (1,940 people).
+Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health